adamfranco/segue/README.txt

 Current Version Notes
 ---------------------
-This release updates site URLs to include the site/placeholder name to improve the sense of context by users.
-Additionally, this release includes 'Meebo' chat widget support as well as a number of fixes.
+This Release adds several new plugins, a number of user-interface and RSS improvements, and numerous fixes.

+Notable User-facing changes:

+- New Audio Clip plugin

+- RSS feeds now include enclosures for File for Download and Audio Clip plugins.

+- RSS feeds now include tags.

-See the change-log for details of these fixes.
+See the change log for more details on these and other fixes.

 -------------

-This Segue 2 release uses Harmoni 1.6.2 and Polyphony 1.4.2.
+This Segue 2 release uses Harmoni 1.7.0 and Polyphony 1.4.3.

 Downloads